theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 First you would log in.
 This interacts with the first component : the login component.
 This contains the entire login page, and handles logging in as well as collecting the user's information for permisions across the site.
 If you enter an incorrect login you stay at the login page, but if you enter a correct login you continue to the dashboard.

 Once you are logged in the app component shows the header, the profile bar component the dashboard component and the scheme search component.
 The dashboard component is beneath it, and the header redirects to the dashboard.
-The dashbaord component is alo contained within the routing module, through with other parts of the page are displayed.
+The dashboard component is also contained within the routing module, through with other parts of the page are displayed.
 The dashboard component displays a list of available schemes, their titles, associated villain names and prices, as well as a drop down menu to sort them by.

 Right above the dashboard is the scheme search component.
-This allows you to input a phrase to searchfor, and lists a bunch of schemes that contain that string in either their villain name or their title.
+This allows you to input a phrase to search for, and lists a bunch of schemes that contain that string in either their villain name or their title.

 The profile bar component sits outside of the routing module and like the header appears on every page.
 This has options for navigating the website, including the link to the profile component, a link to the dashboard component if you are a helper (which is a link to the cupboard component if you are not a helper), a logout button that takes you back to the login page and a link to the cart component if you are not an admin.